 Where to start with your new puppy?
 You need a plan

-If you're a new puppy owner, dreaming of your future take-anywhere companion but currently feeling a little overwhelmed, you need a plan!
+If you're a new or soon-to-be puppy owner and are currently feeling a little overwhelmed, you need a plan!
 A step-by-step guide to keep you on the right path, at least one paw ahead of your puppy.
 Vicky Carne, The Dog Coach, introduces the PUP Plan.

 Step 1: PREPARATION